preendata/preen/README.md

 ## License

-This project is dual-licensed under the LGPL-3.0 License and Preen Enterprise License - see the [LICENSE](LICENSE) file for details.
-Our core features are free to use under the LGPL-3.0 License.
-If you need additional features, you can purchase a Preen Enterprise License.
+This project is licensed under the LGPL-3.0 License.
+See the [LICENSE](LICENSE) file for details.